 Task Codes 6.3 to 6.5 - Soil Disposal/Recycling

-These task codes shall be used for disposal or recycling of petroleum contaminated soils, as that term is defined under 310 CMR 40.0000 A minimum of three (3) competitive quotes for soil disposal with three (3) competitive corresponding transportation must be received (not just solicited) prior to conducting the work.
+These task codes shall be used for disposal or recycling of petroleum contaminated soils, as that term is defined under 310 CMR 40.0000 This item will be paid "At Cost" (i.e. no bid required) for disposal at licensed facilities located in New England and New York.
+For all other disposal facilities, a minimum of three (3) competitive quotes for soil disposal with three (3) competitive corresponding transportation must be received (not just solicited) prior to conducting the work.
 All quotes must be provided (or converted to) per $/ton prices.
 Each disposal bid submitted must include two (2) parts: the disposal or tipping bid and the corresponding transportation cost from the Site to the facility.
-If the required bids are not submitted, the maximum allowed under this task code will be $48 per ton, inclusive of transportation, disposal, taxes, and fees.
+If the required bids are not submitted, the maximum allowed under this task code will be $70 per ton, inclusive of transportation, disposal, taxes, surcharges, and fees.

 All excavated soils shall be managed in accordance with 310 CMR 40.0000.
 The maximum weight of soil eligible for reimbursement per site shall be 8,000 tons (1 cubic yard equals approximately 1.5 tons of soil), regardless of disposal/recycling method selected.
 Supporting documentation in the form of copies of the BOL, Hazardous Waste Manifests, and/or weight slips (any one of which constitutes sufficient backup) must be attached to all invoices submitted for soil disposal/hot recycling, cold recycling, or lined landfill.